 Richard Conway - Founder at Pure SEO

-If all aspects of your content, UI and marketing have a core customer focus you are unlikely to go wrong in 2017.
+If all aspects of your content, UI and marketing have a core customer focus you are unlikely to go wrong.
 Focussing on dwell time, user experience, quality relevant information, mobile experience and user journeys would be a good start!

 Work out an engagement strategy that is win-win for you both.
 Measure which strategies provide the most benefit, refine and continue.
 One really good example of a barnacle SEO strategy I implemented for Pure SEO was getting an invite to spend a week